fly2safa/HON-hackathon-dynamic-pricing/docs/implementation-plan.md

 ## 14. Conclusion

-This implementation plan provides a comprehensive roadmap for Team #1 to successfully complete the HonGo Dynamic Pricing Hackathon project.
+This implementation plan provides a comprehensive roadmap for Team #1 to successfully complete the HoneyGo Dynamic Pricing Hackathon project.
 By following this structured approach, the team will:

 ✅ Deliver a fully functional, innovative solution
 ✅ Demonstrate clear applicability to Honeywell's business needs